Skip to Content

 M.Ed.
 Ohio Principal Licensure

 Graduate students who successfully complete coursework in the M.Ed.
-Ohio Principal Licensure Concentration and pass the associated Ohio Assessment for Educators (OAE) 015 Educational Leadership exam are eligible to be recommended for the Ohio Principal’s License (PK-6, 4-9, and/or 5-12).
-Please see NC-SARA’s Teacher Education for a list of state board information.
+Ohio Principal Licensure (OPL) Concentration and pass the associated Ohio Assessment for Educators (OAE) 015 Educational Leadership exam are eligible to be recommended for the Ohio Principal’s License (PK-6, 4-9, and/or 5-12).
+While the M.Ed.
+OPL is designed for Ohio educators, the program may also fulfill educational requirements in other states.
+For a complete list of individual U.S. state and territory determinations, please see State-by-State Determinations and State Departments of Education – NC-SARA for a list of state board contact information.

 The Nursing program at the University of Mount Union offers a traditional and accelerated Bachelor of Science degree in Nursing as well as Master of Science in the Family Nurse Practitioner track.